Rakibul-haque-sami/Assignment-2/README.md

 Programming Language type ==> Python.

-Used code editors ==> VS Code and Google Colab.
+ Code editors used to write the codes   ==> VS Code and Google Colab.

-VS Code ==> (Visual Studio Code) is a source-code editor developed by Microsoft.
-Colab ==> A hosted Jupyter Notebook service that requires no setup to use and provides free access to computing resources, including GPUs and TPUs.

 Thank you for visiting us.